 During the 2020 pandemic shutdown of classes and performance events, Eileen implemented an online program of activities and classes @GLTC-ONLINE to keep students and performing groups connected.
 Eileen helped envision and build a new Great Lakes Taiko Center (GLTC) MEMBERSHIP PROGRAM that was launched in the Fall of 2020, based on a solidarity economy model, in which a drum circle of members contributing on a sliding scale can support creation and access of programming and resources for all.

-Eileen was honored to be part of the 2019 inaugural cohort of the Women and Taiko Fellowship Program which encouraged her to explore how to Play, Dance, and Dream with her family and community through taiko.
-She joined the WOMEN AND TAIKO MOBILIZATION COMMITTEE at its inception in December 2019 (volunteering in various roles as presenter, facilitator, social media and website co-creator, event host, and mentor) EMPOWERING her to step up and step out in her LEADERSHIP and CREATIVITY as a Chinese American woman artist working to deepen personal awareness, build trust in relationships, understand the change and healing that needs to happen, create impact through representation and inclusion, and expand on collective activism for SOCIAL JUSTICE, particularly in the context of the CULTURE and public outreach of our global taiko arts COMMUNITY.
+Eileen was honored to be part of the 2019 inaugural cohort of the Women and Taiko Fellowship Program which encouraged her to explore how to Play, Dance, and Dream with her family and community through Taiko.
+She joined the Women and Taiko Mobilization Committee at its inception in December 2019 (volunteering in various roles as presenter, facilitator, social media and website co-creator, event host, and mentor).
+Working with this movement group, now named TAIKO MARGENS IN SOLIDARITY, EMPOWERS Eileen to step up and step out in her LEADERSHIP and CREATIVITY as a Chinese American woman artist working to deepen personal awareness, build trust in relationships, understand the change and healing that needs to happen, create impact through representation and inclusion, and expand on collective activism for SOCIAL JUSTICE, particularly in the context of the CULTURE and public outreach of our global taiko arts COMMUNITY.

-Through her current work as a culture creator and community arts leader, Eileen continues to REIMAGINE, SHARE and ACTIVATE (Wonder, Love and Sing!) the TAIKO ARTS as a way for us to live and play together in a world of abundant JOY and PEACE.
+Through her current work as a culture creator and community arts leader, Eileen continues to REIMAGINE, SHARE and ACTIVATE (Wonder, Love and Sing!) the TAIKO ARTS as a way for us to live and play together in a world of abundant PEACE and JOY.

 Eileen Sheila Ho (PRONOUNS: she/her/hers)